 Proactive processing usually performs map-reduce across the entire data grid nodes.
 This would invoke business logic across primary data grid nodes, where each returns an intermediate result that is reduced and aggregated and passed to the caller.

-XAP partitioning (routing) implicitly uses the space class ID (key) by default to distribute the space objects across the different data grid partitions.
+Partitioning (routing) implicitly uses the space class ID (key) by default to distribute the space objects across the different data grid partitions.
 Users can specify any other space class field as the routing field.
 This allows users to collocate different objects to reside within the same partition, avoiding extra remote calls when accessing multiple related space objects and the usage of distributed transactions.

-Partitioning is fundamental to any stateful system and it’s the primary reason why XAP provides scalability when it comes to data access and data processing.
+Partitioning is fundamental to any stateful system and it’s the primary reason why GigaSpaces provides scalability when it comes to data access and data processing.
 You can always spread the load across additional/fewer machines.
 You can add more machines to run the grid manually or dynamically (EPU).

 Evolving Service Contracts